kingluddite/review-week-04-react/README.md

 # Controlled Forms (Now a react app)
-* How to create a create react app inside the current folder?

-`$ npx create-react-app@5.0.0 .`
+* We need to deal with state so we need to convert our functional component into a class based component

 ## Four ways to deal with Forms in react
 1. Native HTML-like form
-2. Controlled form
+2. Controlled form (now)
-3. Redux Form
+3. Redux Form (next)
 4. Final Form

 ## Git Branches